Personal tools

 • The burden of proving that the student violated a provision of this handbook is on the school authorities.

-• The student or their counsel shall have the right to call witnesses on their behalf and to question witnesses against them.
+• The student or their counsel will have the right to call witnesses on their behalf and to question witnesses against them.

 • If witnesses are requested, the Hearing Office must be notified seventy-two (72) hours before the hearing to ensure witnesses are available and adequate time for the hearing has been scheduled.